Former MLB pitcher John Trautwein's teen suicide prevention foundation takes flight in memory of son Will's death

 John Trautwein had it all.

 A former pitcher at Northwestern, Trautwein had timed his cup of coffee in the major leagues to perfection, earning a spot on the 1988 Boston Red Sox team that captured the American League East before being swept by the Oakland A’s in the American League Championship Series.
-He successfully embarked on a second career, eventually rising to become a CEO.
+He successfully embarked on a second career, eventually rising to become the President of a company.
 Most importantly, he and his wife, Susie, were raising four children, and their oldest, Will, was a star.

 On Oct.
 15, 2010, everything changed.
 Will Trautwein, a lacrosse star at Northview High School in Johns Creek, Ga., a self-taught guitar player and leader of a teen band, was dead.
 The straight A student excelling in AP classes had taken his own life.
 His family was floored, and John Trautwein struggled to put his son’s death and his own life in perspective.